bico-media/b-inject/README.md

 # Dynamic data from a static blockchain

+> Lets get a common way of indicating that content in one transaction is to be placed within content from another transaction

 This repo contains the definition for the protocol B://andlebars (pronounced bandlebars).

-Main message: **Lets get a shared way of indicating that content in one transaction is to be placed within content from another transaction**.

 ## High-level description